What Is the Process of Car Air Conditioning?

-So, how is that possible?
-Surely running the AC will be more taxing on the engine and burn up more gas than leaving a window open, right?
-Not so fast.
-When windows are left down this elevates aerodynamic drag, which causes the engine to work even harder and use more fuel.
-There are a few other ways to save gas, if you are intent on using the AC unit during your road trips.
-Tapping on the brakes gradually, not stalling for more than 30 seconds at a time and having a small amount of weight inside the car will all help save gas.
-Always checking to make sure your tires are properly aligned and inflated can also help save gasoline.
+So, how does that happen?
+Running the air conditioning will surely put more strain on the engine and consume more petrol than leaving a window open, right?
+Not so fast, my friend.
+When windows are left down, aerodynamic drag increases, causing the engine to work harder and consume more gasoline.
+If you plan on utilizing the air conditioner throughout your road trip, there are a few more ways to save gas.
+Gradually applying the brakes, not stalling for more than 30 seconds at a time and having a limited amount of weight within the vehicle all contribute to gas savings.
+Checking that your tires are properly aligned and filled on a regular basis will also help you save money on petrol.

 Live In The Scottsdale Area?
 Get Your Inspection Done At Bridwell Automotive Center!